ActiveState/blog-posts/upgrading-to-5.24.md

 ### Assigning to `$0` Sets the Legacy Process Name

 What does that mean?
-The short answer is that in old versions of Perl, setting `$0` would not change the program's name in things like `top` or for the purposes of `killall`.
-If you relied on being able to monitor or kill things based on the program name at startup, you should check your code base for assignmnent to `$0`.
+The short answer is that in old versions of Perl, setting `$0` would call `prctl` in addition to setting `argv[0]`.
+This means that some programs, notably `killall`, will now see the updated name.
+If you relied on being able to kill things based on the program name at startup, you should check your code base for assignmnent to `$0`.

-On the plus, side, this is really a feature, since developers can set `$0` in order to help the ops folks understand what they are seeing in `ps` and `top`.

 ### `Devel::DProf` is dead